cool-pot/Calculator/README.md

 # Calculator
-An Improved Calculator That Creates ASTs That Creates ASTs
+An Improved Calculator That Creates AST

 ## Two Versions